SirCryptic/phisherprice/README.md

 -  `sudo bash install.sh`

 ### **- [ x ] Installing Dependencies**
+- ⚠️ I WOULD SUGGEST HOLDING OFF ON THIS UNTILL I FIX SOME STUFF, JUST USE THIS ON THE OS's IT WAS DESIGNED FOR. ⚠️
 - `sudo bash reqs.sh`

 **- [ x ] How do i run the script?**